learn-co-students/building-a-strong-job-search-foundation-online-web-ft-092418/README.md

 ## Accept That the Job Search Isn’t Easy

-Finding a job as a web developer is a full-time job in itself.
+Finding a job is a full-time job in itself.
 Understand that hiring managers **will not** discover you if you stay inside your apartment.
 You need to put yourself out there — physically and online.

 An effective job search involves (but isn’t limited to):